 - 1 pound Andouille Sausage sliced in medallions

-- ½ pound boneless skinless chicken thighs diced
+- 1 pound boneless skinless chicken thighs cubed (breast meat optional)

 - 3 cups Yellow Onions chopped